 The expectation is that the newly trained trainers will take the curriculum content back to their agencies, organizations and communities to train direct service staff (e.g., caseworkers, supervisors), young leaders and others who work directly with youth and their families.
-TOT participants are not prepared nor expected to train additional trainers; that is the role and responsibility of Youth Thrive and our training partners (NRCYS and Youth In Focus).
+TOT participants are not prepared nor expected to train additional trainers; that is the role and responsibility of Youth Thrive and our training partners (NRCYS and the Academy for Competent Youth Work).